Azure-Samples/azure-functions-services-openapi-pinecone-usecase/ai-personal-assistant-backend/README.md

-# functions-chatyourdata-langchain
+# AI Personal Assistant Backend

-This repo will have a implementation of the chat your data scenario using Azure Functions
+This folder contains the code for AI Personal Assistant Backend.